 When I got home from my gap year last year, my parents encouraged me to take up self defense classes and the local YMCA.
 They were concerned with all the traveling and living away from home I’ve been prone to, it would be a good idea.
 I don’t doubt it and it doesn’t hurt.

-Contents for Is Solo Travel Safe for Women? …6 Tips to make it so
+Table of Contents: Is Solo Travel Safe for Women? …6 Tips to make it so

 - 1 Is Solo Travel Safe for Women?